Potency AssaysSTATLIA MATRIX performs the three potency methods referenced in the USP 1032, 1033, 1034 and EP 5.3 guidelines.

 Some assay curves don’t reach saturation plateaus within a usable dose range.
 Potency assays with curves that do not have plateaus at one or both ends are not an issue with STATLIA MATRIX.

-Many dilution curves are too asymmetric to be fit accurately with the symmetrical 4PL.
-These bad fits at the upper and lower ends of the curves affect parallelism and potency results.
-STATLIA MATRIX’s 5PL is the best in the industry and will easily fit your assay’s curves whatever their shapes.
-The manuscript on the software’s 5PL model has been cited more than 300 times.
-STATLIA MATRIX is the industry software with the best weighting to meet the FDA guidelines for “appropriate weighting.”
+These bad fits at the upper and lower ends of the 4PL curves show why bad fits affect parallelism and potency results.
+STATLIA MATRIX’s 5PL is the gold standard in analysis software and will easily fit your assays’ curves whatever their shapes.
+The manuscript: The Five Parameter Logistic: A Characterization And Comparison With The Four Parameter Logistic, has been requested over 5.000 times and been cited more than 300 times.
+STATLIA MATRIX is the industry software with the best weighting to meet the FDA guidelines for “appropriate weighting”.
+See the Tech Note: Curve Weighting for more information.

 Relative Potencies from The Same Unknown Are Pulled from The Database and Combined